-- 1.3.1 Each course will normally be made up of units of study called modules that consist of multiples of 20 academic credits.
-Modules are discrete units of assessed learning at a given level, with coherent aims and learning outcomes. - 1.3.2 Every module has distinct learning outcomes that reflect the level of study as articulated in the FHEQ.
+- 1.3.1 Each course will normally be made up of units of study called modules that consist of multiples of 20 credits.
+Modules are discrete units of assessed learning at a given level, with coherent learning outcomes. - 1.3.2 Every module has a distinct set of learning outcomes that reflect the level of study as articulated in the FHEQ.
 Learning outcomes must be articulated for each module and specified in the Module Guide. - 1.3.3 Modules are described as either core or option.
 Core modules are compulsory and option modules are usually in an option pool where one or more is selected.
-Where option modules are provided, the number and availability will be denoted in the relevant Course Guide.

-Modules may also be;
+Where option modules are provided, the number and availability will be denoted in the relevant Course Guide. - 1.3.4 Modules may also be;